lobaro/iot/docs/configuration/index.md

 # Configuration Overview

 The device configuration allows a wide range and flexible way of internal settings adjustments for Lobaro hardware.
-These chapter generally describes our tools, common configuration parameters and workflows that are used in the same way for many
+This chapter generally describes our tools, common configuration parameters and workflows that are used in the same way for many
 Lobaro devices to adjust the used configuration.